ksobrenat32/notes/containers/README.md

 ## Using a system with selinux and podman

-When mounting volumes use :z at the end.
+When mounting volumes use :z if multiple containers need access to the volume or :Z if only that contianer needs access.

 Example:

 ```bash